stephenolivas/close-first-sales-meeting/README.md

 ## What It Does

-Close CRM's built-in "First Call Booked Date" field is unreliable — it updates on reschedules and includes non-sales meetings.
+Our current custom "First Call Booked Date" field is unreliable — it updates on reschedules and includes non-sales meetings.
 This script writes a clean, filtered date to a custom field using the same title classification logic that powers the Call Capacity and MTD Funnel dashboards.

 **Result:** Marketing (and anyone else) can filter leads in Close with:
 - `First Sales Call Booked Date = Yesterday` + `Funnel Name Deal = Instagram`